CharlesWiltgen/ck/docs-site/guide/limitations.md

+---
+title: Known Limitations
+description: Current limitations and constraints of ck including large file handling, configuration options, and features not yet implemented.
+Workarounds provided.
+---

 # Known Limitations

 Current limitations and constraints of `ck`.
-These are areas where `ck` has known constraints or where requested features haven’t been implemented yet.
+These are areas where `ck` has known constraints or where requested features haven't been implemented yet.

 ## Indexing Limitations